sunng87/lein-jlink/README.md

 External modules _only_ work at compile time, they cannot be passed to your default `java` command at runtime.
 There are two solutions:

 + You could download and install the SDK for the module.
-The plugin supports this but not all modules provide an SDK.
+This plugin supports this but not all modules provide an SDK.
-+ Create a runtime image and use the `java` from the image to execute your project.
-This is the recommended solution.
++ Create a runtime image and use the `java` command from the image to execute your project; this is the recommended solution.

 #### Adding a Module SDK